 Heart disease is the leading cause of death in the United States, but the news isn’t all bleak.
 Take a minute to improve your heart smarts to help you keep your ticker in tip-top shape:

 1. Talk to your doctor about your risk factors.

 Your doctor can help you understand your risks and what you can do to protect your heart.
 Use these American Heart Association tips to help you ask the right questions so you get the most from your doctor visit.

 Sadly, your heart can’t live on love (or potato chips) alone!
 Keep it pumping properly with a balanced diet low in salt, sugar, and saturated fats, and high in fruits, vegetables, and whole grains.

 Use this handy heart-healthy shopping list to help you fill your cart with good-for-you groceries.
 With just a few ingredients, you’ll be surprised at the many delicious ways to feed your heart something good for breakfast, lunch, and dinner.

-You’ve heard your dentist say how important it is to floss and brush your teeth after meals.
+Your dentist has told you how important it is to floss and brush your teeth after meals.
 But did you know that having minty fresh breath may help lower your heart disease risk?
 Research has shown there may be a link between oral health and heart disease.